Code-Institute-Submissions/onAPlateCatering/README.md

 - The contact page form placeholder text inside fields is not centered on safari as styled.
 On Chrome, Firefox, Edge the placeholder text is centered.
 - The property overscroll-behaviour is not compatible with safari or Internet explorer.
 This was expected as documented by [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/overscroll-behavior).
-- If autofill a form field it changes the colour of the cell, the cell colour varies depending on the browser.
+- If using autofill, a form field changes the colour of the cell.
+The cell colour varies depending on the browser.
 - Internet explorer does not support the property Justify-content: space evenly.
 This was checked on [Can I us](https://caniuse.com/?search=justify-content).
 All other browsers tested do.
   - I fixed this using a media query for IE as per the suggestion on [Stack Overflow](https://stackoverflow.com/questions/28417056/how-to-target-only-ie-any-version-within-a-stylesheet) by setting flex grow as per suggestion on [Stack Overflow](https://stackoverflow.com/questions/47534216/how-to-make-css-justify-contentspace-evenly-fallback-to-space-between-on-safari).